o0YeHuang/Project-SurfStore/README.md

 # cse124-project2

-PLEASE REFER to py/block_store.html and py/metadata_store.html for block_store.py and metadata_store.py documentation respectively.

-CSE 124 Project 2 starter code
+UCSD CSE 124 Project 2
-Copyright (C) George Porter, 2017.

 ## Overview

-This is the starter code for the Java implementation of SurfStore.
+code for Project 2 Surfstore

 ## To build the protocol buffer IDL into auto-generated stubs: